Leon Ware

 Leon Ware (February 16, 1940 – February 23, 2017) was an American songwriter, producer, composer, and singer.
-Besides a solo career as a performer, Ware was best known for producing hits for other artists including Michael Jackson, Quincy Jones, Maxwell, Minnie Riperton and Marvin Gaye, co-producing the latter's album, I Want You.
+Besides a solo career as a performer, Ware was best known for producing hits for other artists including Michael Jackson, Quincy Jones, Maxwell, Minnie Riperton and Marvin Gaye, co-producing the latter's album I Want You.

 Early life

 Ware was born and raised in Detroit, Michigan, United States.
 His mother was a minister and a pianist for their local Baptist church and his father worked for Ford Motor Co. on the assembly line.
 Ware was the youngest of ten siblings.
 He was blind for two years after he had an accident with a slingshot when he was five years old.
 Despite being only blind in the right eye, his left eye was covered as well.
 Ware said that, "They [presumably his family] worried that if my left eye wasn’t covered, it would be too strong if my right eye regained its vision."
 Subsequently, he was sent to the Michigan School for the Blind.
-In his teens, he was a member of a vocal group, the Romeos, with Lamont Dozier and Ty Hunter (later of the Originals).
+In his teens, he was a key member of a vocal group, the Romeos, with Lamont Dozier and Ty Hunter (later of the Originals).